Adding calendar

 import { getData } from "../data";

-export default function CustomCalendarExample() {
+export default function CustomCalendarDemo() {

 // Load initial project data

-const [tasks, setTasks] = useState(initialTasks);
+const [tasks, setTasks] = useState(initial.tasks);

-const [links] = useState(initialLinks);
+const [links] = useState(initial.links);

 // Initialize custom calendar

-const calendar = new Calendar({
+const calendar = useMemo(() => new Calendar({

 name: "Part-time schedule",